 From time to time, the second bedroom in the house will be used on a very short-term basis by writers visiting the community to give readings or workshops.
 Residents are encouraged to invite other artists or writers to stay at the house and produce collaborative projects with them.
 These collaborative projects and visiting artists must be approved by the director of the Hub City Writers Project.
 Residents can bring their partners or pets.

-Applications for Spring 2017 may be submitted between April 15 and October 16 at midnight.
+Applications may be submitted until April 15 at midnight.
+EXTENDED DEADLINE TO MAY 1, 2019!

 Read our Residency FAQ!

 If your question isn't covered, email email@example.com.